CYME Power Engineering Software and Solutions

 Analysis for Distributed Energy Resources

-The intermittency of wind and cloud-over periods affect the output of wind energy systems and photovoltaic (PV) generation.
+The intermittency of wind and cloud-over periods alters the output of wind energy systems and photovoltaic (PV) generation.
 By analyzing the impact of such variations on regulators, load tap changers and capacitor switching, the Long-Term Dynamics Analysis allows power engineers to properly assess the impact of DER integration and to better understand related technical issues such as var control and voltage regulation.
+The module also allows the study of reserve capability of any battery energy storage device.

 Sun Radiation, Wind Speed and Load Profile